Jump to Footer

 As a teacher-scholar, I bring into the classroom what I have learned as the result of my research endeavors, sharing my findings in lectures, class discussions and in new courses I have developed.
 My research to date has focused on French-Canadian migrations to the northeastern United States and, particularly, on the process by which French speakers have become integrated into U.S. society over historical time.
 In my first book, Loyal but French: The Negotiation of Identity by French-Canadian Descendants in the United States (2008), I explore how francophones often challenged, rejected or redefined some of the norms of the host society.
 In my second monograph, Not a Catholic Nation: The Ku Klux Klan Confronts New England in the 1920s (2015), I explore how nativism, religious prejudice and class differences led to the Ku Klux Klan’s remarkable growth in New England during the twenties, a development virtually ignored by previous scholars.

-My forthcoming book, Catholics Across Borders: Canadian Immigrants in the North Country, Plattsburgh, New York, 1850-1950 (SUNY Press, 2024), is a community study that examines the evolution of a French-speaking population in the northern borderlands of New York over a century of historical time, offering some fascinating contrasts with the more studied francophone textile mill centers of New England.
+My most recent book, Catholics Across Borders: Canadian Immigrants in the North Country, Plattsburgh, New York, 1850-1950 (SUNY Press, 2024), is a community study that examines the evolution of a French-speaking population in the northern borderlands of New York over a century of historical time, offering some fascinating contrasts with the more studied francophone textile mill centers of New England.

 • Education